p20f/p20f/README.md

   </a>

   <p>
-    <em>Exploring everything from tech to totally unrelated fields—chasing innovation and fun side-projects along the way.</em>
+    <em>Exploring everything from tech to totally unrelated fields, chasing innovation and fun side-projects along the way</em>
   </p>

   <p>